j3nsykes/bareConductive_visualiser/README.md

 ## P5.js
 This code is converted from the Processing version into javascript.
 In order to use the Bare Conductive board with P5.js you must include the **p5-serial library** found [**here**](https://github.com/p5-serial/p5.serialport)

-- Follow the guidelines detailed to enable interaction between Serial and p5.js
+- Follow the guidelines detailed in the link above to enable interaction between Serial and p5.js
 - You can use the serial App or node.js to do this.
 - You'll likely have to change the name of the serial port in the examples to the one your Arduino is using.